Posted 03.10.2020 by Josh Krakauer

 Testimonials are a powerful tool and a solid part of any content marketing plan.
 Simple?
 Perhaps.
 But it achieves the goal of turning the spotlight back on your customer and building trust in your brand at the same time.
 SnackNation found a clever way to do this.

-Interestingly, highlighting tweets from Twitter on Instagram has become a common phenomena.
+Interestingly, highlighting tweets from Twitter on Instagram has become a common phenomenon.
 Have lots of customers talking about you on another platform?

 Steal this concept!